-The Departmental Distinction Program.
-A physics major achieving a B.S. degree may graduate "with departmental distinction" by successfully completing a special program of study in addition to the requirements stated above, while maintaining a minimum G.P.A. of 3.50.
+degree may graduate "with departmental distinction" by successfully completing a special program of study in addition to the requirements stated above, while maintaining a minimum G.P.A. of 3.50.
 The special program consists of independent reading, research and senior thesis under the direction of a departmental faculty member.
 The student must apply to the Department for this designation during his or her junior year.
-The student will enroll in either PHYS 4375 or 4390 during the project, and a senior thesis is to be written and presented to the faculty.
+The student will enroll in either PHYS 4375 or 4390 during the program, and a senior thesis is to be written and presented to the faculty.

 Simultaneous Degree Programs.
-It is also possible to earn simultaneously a B.S. degree in physics from Dedman College and a degree in engineering from the
+It is also possible to earn simultaneously a B.S. degree in physics from Dedman College and a degree in engineering from the School of Engineering.
+The undergraduate adviser of the Department of Physics should be consulted for detailed information on the simultaneous degree programs.